heshamebaid/pizza_violation_system/README.md

 - Detects hands, scoopers, pizzas, and persons using YOLO
 - Tracks objects with DeepSORT
 - Supports multiple user-defined ROIs (e.g., protein containers)
-- Flags violations if a hand grabs ingredients from any ROI and touches pizza without a scooper
+- Flags violations only if a hand intersects an ROI and then later touches the pizza without holding a scooper.
+If the hand is holding a scooper when touching the pizza, no violation is flagged.
+Each hand is tracked independently across frames, and the ROI state is reset after the hand touches the pizza.
 - Streams annotated video and violation count to a web frontend
 - Modular microservices architecture (frame reader, detection, streaming, frontend)